 WHO WE ARE

-The Millyard development is a legacy from Bob Benson to the community of Bear River.
-Even in his retirement years, Bob is committed to making the village a better place.
-As a native of the town, Bob spent much of his youth on the river and delights in sharing the opportunity to connect to this very special tidal river with visitors to the town.
-His keen memory is a great source of historical information and Bob is always happy to share a few stories with those interested in the history and lore of the area.
+The Millyard development is Bob Benson's legacy to the community of Bear River.
+His keen memory is a great source of historical information, always happy to share a few stories with those interested in the history and lore of the area.

-The millyard property, once the site of four different mills, including the last operational mill , is situated on a point of land, originally known as Clarke Marsh.
+The Millyard property, over time, the site of four different mills, including the last operational mill.
+The Millyard is situated on a point of land, originally known as Clarke Marsh.
 The mills included steam and electric operations.
 Close to the village, the 5 acre property juts out into the river offering a spectacular view of the tidal river on three sides.
 There are more than twenty varieties of coniferous and deciduous trees, including cherry trees which grew from the roots of the first cherry tree ever planted in Bear River.

 Birdwatchers have spotted geese, a variety of ducks, cormorants. turkey vultures, blue heron, hawks, and bald eagles are a common sight.